destaMo/Scrum-Notes/content/qa/02_independent.md

 ## Independent

-**Description:**
+**Description:** You can onboard on a project on your own and perform manual tests basing on risk and priorities.
+You can set up a testing environment locally using git

 **Person which successfully completed requirement for given block can:**
 - Recognize proper priorities of encountered risks and issues
-- Extending manual testing with other QA activities, such as analysing business requirements
+- Extend manual testing with other QA activities, such as analysing business requirements
 - Support the testing with technical knowledge about application's structure
 - Write Gherkin test scenarios in BDD approach
 - Support local testing with Browserstack